-- A 4.5% wage increase to all employees on signing of this Agreement effective from the first full pay period occurring on or after 1 July 2012. - A further 3.5% increase effective from the first full pay period occurring on or after 1 July 2013.
+- A 4.23% increase to all employees on signing of this Agreement effective from the first full pay period occurring on or after 1 July 2014. - A further 3% increase or a percentage increase required to achieve an equal sixth ranking within the reference group of councils whichever is the greater effective from the first full pay period occurring on or after 1 July 2015. - A further 3% increase or a percentage increase required to achieve an equal sixth ranking within the reference group of councils whichever is the greater effective from the first full pay period occurring on or after 1 July 2016.